yjl450/networking-project/README.md

         │ └── README.md (Instruction for Vue building)
         ├── HOWTO.md (Instruction for running the server) └── README.md (This File)
+Some files for Webpack and dev/production environment variables are ignored in this chart.
 # Communication Format
 update: "action" field is changed to the event name of SocketIO and Flask-SocketIO